Web3-Pi/docs/docs/setup/single-mode/installation-monitoring.md

 ping -c 4 google.com
 ```

-You should see the following response:
+You should see similar response:

 ```shell
 PING google.com (142.250.186.206) 56(84) bytes of data.